Radd-25/Radd-25/README.md

 Hi there 👋
-- I’m currently working on Learning Coding For my college year
+- I’m currently enrolled at an university (computer science)
-- I’m currently learning C++, HTML, CSS (web dev)
+- I’m currently learning everyting i can

-not passionate person, i just coding when i want to, and that make me sucks at it
+- i'm pretty much sucks at everything